 Next, click on the user you want to remove and then click on Remove:

-On Slack, you can schedule messages, which can be helpful if you are not available, or you need to set an automated reminder.
+On Slack, messages can be scheduled, which can be helpful if you are not available, or there is a need to set an automated reminder.
 To schedule any message, first type the message in the respective channel, then click on the arrow icon and select Custom time:

 Next, choose the date and the time for the message, after that click on Schedule Message: